 What triggers the learning phase?

-Altering your bid strategy settings (such as increasing or decreasing budget) prompts Google Ads to readjust for bid optimization.
-Hence, the learning phase is triggered.
+- Setting change: Altering your bid strategy settings (such as increasing or decreasing your budget, updating your target CPA, or target ROAS) prompts Google Ads to readjust for bid optimization.

 Post-learning phase learning